 Next is the certifications.
 Only include certifications that are relevant to the job at hand.
 It could be anything ranging from the medical devices, the instruments, the research, or reagents that you have used, or the methods, the techniques that you know, the interdisciplinary techniques that you have used in the field and are relevant to the position.

 Finally, add honors, awards, and hobbies.
 Put your honors and your awards in there.
-Of course your academic ones are fine, but your last line should be a volunteer experience, preferably something that is non-academic.
-It could be a hobby, sports that you volunteered to coach, something you did with a large volunteer organization like the red cross or habitat for humanity.
+Of course, your academic ones are fine, but your last line should be a volunteer experience, preferably something that is non-academic.
+It could be a hobby, sport that you volunteered to coach, or something you did with a large volunteer organization like the Red Cross or Habitat for Humanity.

 7. Highlight your skills, not your academic titles